minetest/minetest/doc/compiling/windows.md

 ### 2.1.
 Optional dependencies

 Some optional dependencies are recommended for advanced development.
-You can add them to `vcpkg.json` to install them along with the required dependencies.
+You can remove them from `vcpkg.json` to create a minimal working version of Luanti.

 -   `curl[winssl]` is highly recommended, as it's required to use the server list and content store.
 -   `openal-soft`, `libvorbis` and `libogg` are optional, but required to use sound.